 São Paulo is a big city, with different violence rates depending on the neighbourhood you are.
 The city has a high rate for small crimes and robbery if compared to europe, for example, but many people live their whole lives without ever being robbed or assaulted.
 I think it would be wise of you to take on a few measures just as a precaution.
 Take with you only the money you need for the day, leaving the rest at the hotel safe or something like that.
 Know where is your wallet and cell phone and watch them if you are in a crowded place.
 If travelling at night, avoid wandering on deserted places, prefer the busy streets, and try to search on the Internet before going somewhere you are not sure of.
 Touristic places are usually quite safe, but petty criminals keep an eye for tourists and their wallets, so be cautious.
-In the interior, Brazil feels much safer than in the big cities. almost 3 years ago
+In the interior, Brazil feels much safer than in the big cities. about 3 years ago

 I agree with Caroline's great advice.
 Sadly Brazil CAN be quite dangerous unless you take precautions.

 have a read.